floatinghotpot/cordova-plugin-admob/src/android/README.md

 ##Using the Plugin:

-There are two calls needed to get AdMob Ads:
+There are 3 calls needed to get AdMob Ads:

 1. `createBannerView`